stacklast/stacklast/README.md

   <h3> 👨🏻‍💻 About Me </h3>
   <p align="left">
-     - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.  <br />
+     - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks more than 8 years.  <br />
   - 🎓 &nbsp; Studying everyday, I love to learn by myself and read a lot of books about Software Engineering. <br />
-  - 🌱 &nbsp; Currently Improving my knowledge about software architecture and best practices to develop like clean code.<br />
+  - 🌱 &nbsp; Currently Improving my knowledge about software architecture and best practices to develop like clean code or code smells.<br />
   <br />
   </p>